Assisted dying: what's happening in the UK?

 What's next?

-The Bill enters the Committee Stage in the House of Lords on 14 November.
-We will update our members as the process continues.
+The Bill entered the Committee Stage in the House of Lords on 14 November.
+We are updating our members as the process continues.

 Key milestones